How to count and cache function calls

 Caching

 To now also cache these calls, we can use the cache= keyword argument.
-Since now both the cache and the count “extend” the functionality of the objective, the order is important: on the high-level interface, the count is treated first, which means that only actual function calls and not cache look-ups are counted.
+Since now both the cache and the count “extend” the capability of the objective, the order is important: on the high-level interface, the count is treated first, which means that only actual function calls and not cache look-ups are counted.
 With the proper initialisation, you can use any caches here that support the get!(function, cache, key)! update.
 All parts of the objective that can currently be cached are listed at ManifoldCachedObjective.
 The solver call has a keyword cache that takes a tuple(c, vs, n) of three arguments, where c is a symbol for the type of cache, vs is a vector of symbols, which calls to cache and n is the size of the cache.
 If the last element is not provided, a suitable default (currentlyn=10) is used.

 Here we want to use c=:LRU caches for vs=[Cost, :Gradient] with a size of n=25.